-Typical grades required: AAB, must include two from Maths, Physics, Chemistry and Design Technology.
-NB, one must be ,Maths or Physics.
+Typical grades required: AAA, must include two from Maths, Physics, Chemistry and Design Technology.
+Applicants with Art and Design A Level will be considered on a case by case basis.
+NB, one must be,Maths or Physics.
 The third subject can be any subject excluding General Studies and Critical Thinking.
 Please note; if students do not have an A-level in a creative subject they should be able to demonstrate creativity by another method.
 It may be as a GCSE, an activity outside school or by a portfolio.

 To find out the entry requirements for other qualifications, please visit the School of Engineering and Materials Science website.